stebdus/hackathon/README.md

 * **webapp**: Web app that queries ElasticSearch for available cameras and existing photos and displays them.
 Also allows taking new photos by calling the RESTful API of the camera-webservice.
 This app is written in Ruby and includes a Dockerfile for containerized use.

-# Hack-night instructions
+# Hack instructions

-The hack-night is intended to be a lightly structured event designed to allow hackers to explore, innovate and learn.
+The hack is intended to be a lightly structured event designed to allow hackers to explore, innovate and learn.
 The following instructions are provided as general roadmap to provide some structure.

+# Access to environment

 ## Getting help
 * Google and YouTube are your best friends.
 If you have a question, are getting an error message, or need to learn something, then google first